 About the Mayor's Award

 The Mayor's Award gives Triangle area students the opportunity to learn and serve their community in a meaningful way.
 Students who complete the required number of volunteer hours at area nonprofits during summer break are recognized by the Mayor at a ceremony in the fall.
-Each year over 32,000 hours of community service are performed throughout the Triangle Area thanks to students who are earning the Mayor's Award!
+Last year students served more than 40,000 hours of community service throughout the Triangle Area through the Mayor's Award!

 - Youth ages 12-18 may apply.